Power isn’t just for the few at the top; it is potential for everyone.

 You have power—and the power to use it.

-Concentrated, accessible, and life-changing, The Power Book is the definitive guide to understanding and navigating power in our relationships, organizations, and society.
+Concentrated, accessible, and life-changing, Power, for All is the definitive guide to understanding and navigating power in our relationships, organizations, and society.